Gas analyzers accelerate business growth

 GAS customers’ applications require measurements for parameters such as CO, NOx, moisture and a range of organic gases such as acetaldehyde, butane, ethylene, hexane, methane and propane, following test methods such as US EPA Test Method 320 and ASTM test method D6348.

 Most of the applications handled by the monitoring teams at GAS involve the analysis of hot and often wet emissions.
-Consequently, the Gasmet DX4000 FTIR analyser is the most commonly deployed instrument.
-Rugged and lightweight, the DX4000 fits into the rear of the GAS monitoring trucks and with a heated sample cell and heated lines, accurate representative samples can be fed into the analyser without causing condensation.
+Consequently, the Gasmet DX4000 FTIR analyzer is the most commonly deployed instrument.
+Rugged and lightweight, the DX4000 fits into the rear of the GAS monitoring trucks and with a heated sample cell and heated lines, accurate representative samples can be fed into the analyzer without causing condensation.
 Typical applications for the GAS teams include natural gas, vapor recovery, and emissions monitoring of compression engines and combustion engines in the oil and gas sector and at other facilities such as hospitals and airports.

 “Typically, we monitor for around 4 hours but this can extend up to 15 hours in some cases,” Jordan says.
 “The prime objective is of course to demonstrate compliance with the appropriate regulations, however, our clients also use this opportunity to monitor engine performance and improve efficiency.